Chapter 17.62

 B. Minor site plan approval is required for the following:

-1. Multifamily residential developments creating up to five dwelling units on a single parcel of land;
+1. Residential developments creating up to four dwelling units on a single parcel of land;

-2. New nonresidential construction of up to 2,000 square feet;
+2. Nonresidential construction of up to 4,000 square feet;

-3. Additions of up to 5,000 square feet in impervious surface.
+3. Addition of up to 20 automobile parking spaces or the equivalent in impervious surface.

 C. Major site plan approval is required for the following:

-2. New nonresidential construction of over 2,000 square feet;
+2. Nonresidential construction of over 4,000 square feet;

-3. Additions of over 5,000 square feet in impervious surface;
+3. Additions of over 20 automobile parking spaces or the equivalent in impervious surface; and

-D. Applicants seeking exemption to subdivision review by subjecting projects to Chapters 64.32 and 64.34 RCW as authorized by MMC 16.04.015(G) shall acquire binding site plan review by meeting the requirements of this chapter.
-Single-family residential developments with five units or less shall be classified as a minor site plan and those with more than five dwelling units shall be classified as major site plans.
+E. Applicants seeking exemption to subdivision review by subjecting projects to Chapters 64.32 and 64.34 RCW as authorized by MMC 16.04.015(G) shall acquire binding site plan review by meeting the requirements of this chapter.
+Residential developments with four units or less shall be classified as a minor site plan and those with more than four dwelling units shall be classified as major site plans.
 The approved site plan shall contain the statements required by MMC 16.04.015(G).
 The site plan shall be recorded.

-No person shall commence any use or erect any structure without first obtaining the approval of a site plan as set forth in this chapter, and no use shall be established, no structure erected or enlarged, and no other grading, improvement or construction undertaken except as shown on an approved site plan which is in compliance with the requirements set forth in this chapter.
+F. No person shall commence any use or erect any structure, which would require site plan approval, without first obtaining the approval of a site plan as set forth in this chapter.
+Any improvement and construction that is subject to site plan approval must be in compliance with the approved site plan.
 (Ord.
+2100 § 2, 2024; Ord.
 2056 § 10, 2022; Ord.
 1741 § 32, 2009).

 17.62.030 Application requirements.